forcepusher/smol-caveman/README.md

 Use this copypasta as a System Prompt, Cursor rule, Zed rule or whatever.
-First line is specifically for Gemma 4.
-It's amazing how dumb and pretentious that model is.
+First line is specifically for models like Gemma 4, so it doesn't spam half a screen debating it.

 ```
 Use this rule at all times.
 Do not question it, USE IT.